 The inference in this line, and in the books’ contrasting titles, is irresistible: while Macfarlane thrusts himself bodily down through the strata, such are Jamie’s gifts that she need only wait quietly at the surface while meaning rises up to meet her.

-Tim Hannigan is the author of Murder in the Hindu Kush, shortlisted for the Boardman Tasker Prize; Raffles and the British Invasion of Java which won the 2013 John Brooks Award; and A Brief History of Indonesia.
+Tim Hannigan is the author of Murder in the Hindu Kush, shortlisted for the Boardman Tasker Prize; Raffles and the British Invasion of Java which won the 2013 John Brooks Award; A Brief History of Indonesia; and Travel Writing Tribe: Journeys in Search of a Genre.